e2tha-e/template-engine-comparison/README.md

 In the case of Feplet, "functional" could not simply mean "`map().filter().reduce()`", repeat.
-It also could not mandate that data structures, like arrays and plain objects, be treated as atomic pieces of immutable data.
+It also could not mandate that data structures, like arrays and plain objects, be treated as atomic units of immutable data.
 In Feplet, functions process data, their final forms being immutable, and append them to such data structures.
 Destroying and reinstantiating data structures any time new data needed to be added, would